laurensmichielsen/Hallucination-Evaluation-And-Multi-Agent-System/README.md

 ## How to Run

-### Run on Google Colab (Preferred: A100 GPU)
-This project is designed to run on **Google Colab**, preferably using an **A100 GPU** for best performance.

-1. Upload all repository files to your Colab environment.
-2. Set the runtime to **GPU (A100 if available)**.
-3. **Do not forget to add your Hugging Face access token**, required for loading models:
-   - Store it as an environment variable (`HF_TOKEN`), or
-   - Add it securely using Colab secrets.
-4. Run the notebooks or Python scripts sequentially.

-## Running the Gradio UI

 The multi-agent system includes a **Gradio-based web interface** for interactive use.

 1. Run the project on **Google Colab** with GPU enabled (A100 preferred).